fireproofpuppydogs/FPD_Pressure/README.md

 # About

 Designed by Felix Summ
-Initially released on June 23 on fireproofpuppydogs.com Licensed under SIL Open Font License (1.1)
+Licensed under SIL Open Font License (1.1)

 Future planned additions include:
 * updated monospace (not in multiple weights yet)
-* diacritics
+* all diacritics
-* more glyphs
+* more misc glyphs
-* lowercase?
+* side-bearing + kerning refinement

 # Guide

-The proportional glyphs are the default style of the font.
-Monospace variants are located in Stylistic Set 1.
-In the future if all glyphs are added as monospace variants I will release the monospace variant as its own file in addition to this one.
+FPD Pressure is inspired by DSA profile keycaps and retro keyboards such as the Space Cadet.
+The letterforms are thus more square in shape and have their own subtle, retro roundness to them.

 # Donate

-If you are using this font commercially or just really love the font, please consider donating.
-This helps future additions to the font and keeps me hard at work.
+This font is free to use for personal and commercial work.
+If you really love the font and want to support my work even further, please consider donating.

 You can donate to @Felix-Summ on Venmo or felix@fireproofpuppydogs.com on Paypal.